 The old perception that diesel engines are noisier, slower and dirtier than their petrol equivalents no longer holds quite as true.

 Petrol vehicles are closing the gap in terms of environmental impact by using hybrid engines.
-The introduction of sulphur-free petrol in the near future will help further reduce the environmental impact of petrol.
+The introduction of sulphur-free petrol will help further reduce the environmental impact of petrol.

 There are alternatives out there to petrol and diesel, such as:

-Liquid Petroleum Gas or LPG: LPG costs half the price of diesel or petrol and has significantly lower CO2 emissions.
-Most petrol engines can be converted to run on LPG which involves a one-off conversion cost of around £1,600.
-This means that your engine will be able to run on petrol and LPG which are stored in separate tanks.
+Liquid Petroleum Gas or LPG: It's half the price of diesel or petrol and has lower CO2 emissions.
+Most petrol engines can be converted to run on LPG.
+This means your engine can run on both petrol and LPG.
+However LPG has limited availability and poor fuel economy.

-Biodiesel: Biodiesel can be used with little modification needed to the engine.
-Biodiesel ranges from 100% pure to a 20% mix with standard diesel.
-Like LPG the advantages of biodiesel is that it has very low carbon emissions (pure biodiesel is 100% carbon neutral), but also suffers from a lack of availability.
+Biodiesel: Biodiesel can be used with a little modification to the engine.
+Like LPG an advantage is that it has very low carbon emissions but also suffers from a lack of availability.

-However, any gap between diesel and petrol in terms of performance, efficiency and environmental impact is narrowing all the time.
-Soon your decision could come down to little more than personal choice - say, choosing diesel to reduce your carbon footprint while accepting that you'll be paying more at the pump.
+Soon your decision could come down to little more than personal choice - say, choosing diesel to reduce your carbon footprint while accepting that you'll be paying more at the pump